Can You Dry Scoop Creatine

 Peer Pressure:

-Even if younger people don’t want to, it’s likely hard for them to say no as a result of peer pressure, both from their friends and strangers online.
+And even if younger people don’t want to, it’s probably difficult for them to say no as a result of peer pressure, both from their friends and strangers on the internet.

 Misconceptions Around Absorption Rates:

-Another possible reason why we’ve seen an increase in the number of people dry-scooping creatine over the years is simply because there is so much fake news out there when it comes to supplements, exercise, and nutrition.
+There is another reason we have seen more people dry-scooping creatine over the years, and that is because quite simply there is so much fake news out there surrounding supplements, exercise, and nutrition.

-The stomach is full of water for a reason, and that reason is that it helps to break everything inside it down more quickly.
-By mixing creatine with water you’re emulating this process in the stomach, you can read more about how long does it take for creatine to work!
+Water fills the stomach for a reason, and that reason is that it helps to dissolve everything inside it faster.
+So when you are mixing creatine with water you mimic this process in the stomach, more on how long it takes for creatine to work!

 Trying To Look Cool: